-Each year in the United States, over 5 million Americans are diagnosed with skin cancer, making it the U.S.’s most common type of cancer overall.
-Of those diagnoses, 3 million are non-melanoma skin cancers (including basal and squamous cell skin cancers), which have a very high cure rate when detected and treated early on.
-May is Skin Cancer Awareness Month, and it’s the perfect time to share sun safety tips and skin cancer facts with friends and family.
-If you are looking for ways you can get involved in raising awareness about skin cancer prevention and treatment options to help save lives, check out our top tips.
+Each year in the United States, more than 6 million skin cancer cases are treated, making it the U.S.’s most common type of cancer overall.
+Of those diagnoses, the majority are nonmelanoma skin cancers (including basal and squamous cell skin cancers), which have a very high cure rate when detected and treated early on.

 #SharetheFacts